Peter-SB/dnd-kit-folder-demo/README.md

 ### Tips and Tricks

-Use a DragOverlay: This makes the dragged item look distinct and avoids layout shifts.
+**Use a DragOverlay:** This component makes the dragged item look distinct so can be a helpfull visual indicator.

-Restrict Droppable Areas: Use logic to prevent invalid drops (e.g. folders can't be dropped into their descendants).
+**Restrict Droppable Areas:** Use logic to prevent invalid drops (e.g. folders can't be dropped into their descendants).

 ## Key Details Specific To This Demo